On the spectral properties of non-selfadjoint discrete Schr\"odinger operators: Model and Main results

 \end{theo}

-\begin{rem} As shown in Lemma \ref{le2}, the linear subspace span $\{e_n; n\in {\mathbb Z}\}$ is contained in the family of vectors analytic w.r.t. $A_0$. \end{rem}

-As mentioned in the introduction, the first conclusion of Theorem \ref{t2} can be produced under weaker decay conditions along the diagonal under the additional assumption that the perturbed operator $H_V$ is still a Jacobi operator (see e.g. \cite[Theorem 1]{ego1}).
-But, Theorem \ref{t2} allows to handle perturbations displaying a full off-diagonal structure and proves the existence of some LAP.
+As mentioned in the introduction, the first conclusion of Theorem \ref{t2} can be produced under weaker decay conditions along the diagonal provided that the perturbed operator $H_V$ is still a Jacobi operator, see e.g. \cite[Theorem 1]{ego1}.
+By contrast, Theorem \ref{t2} allows to handle perturbations displaying a full off-diagonal structure and exhibits some LAP.